 Sometimes a particular application you want to use is not available in the PCLinuxOS repository.
 You can request that the application be added to the PCLinuxOS repository but you should only do this if it is likely to be of general use to the community and meets certain criteria (e.g. is not alpha or beta software).
-Full details on how to do this can be found on the Requesting New or Updated Packages page.
+Full details on how to do this can be found in the forum here

 Failing that you may be able to install the software by downloading files directly from the website of the developer of the software.
 The problem with this is that there are many different methods of supplying and installing software this way.
 Broadly they can be divided into 2 categories:

 - Binary or executable downloads.
 This is often a single file that you can download to your system and then run directly either to install the software or to run it directly.
 Examples of this type are AppImage, Flatpak or RPM files.

 - Source downloads.
 These are usually an archive file containing hundreds of files which will need to be put through a build process (compiled, linked and installed) before they can be used.
 You need to have had previous experience of building/compiling software to be able to use this method of installing applications.

 Using an AppImage

 AppImages are the best option if you can find them.
 This is because they are completely self contained (no dependencies) and usually run from the user home directory and therefore do not alter system files which can lead to system stability problems.
 AppImages don't even have to be "installed" as such, you just download the file and "run" it.
 The only issue is that, for security reasons, Linux does not let you just run any file downloaded from the Internet.
 You need to explicitly give Linux permission to run (execute) such files.
 This can usually be done from your File Manager via a right-click option on the file and finding the permissions settings and make sure the execute permission is set.